 Photojournalists working full-time for news agencies often focus on a single aspect of the news, such as sports, politics or entertainment.
 These photojournalists may work alongside reporters to find and research stories and ensure full coverage of newsworthy events.

 Photojournalists need sufficient technical knowledge to be able to set up shots, choose the best type of film, select appropriate filters and alter the lighting to achieve the desired effects.
 They also edit their photographs using computer software programs like Adobe Photoshop, which involves touching up images to improve overall quality.
 They must be able to think and act quickly and position themselves at the most opportune places.
 Photojournalists must also be able to work under pressure and meet given deadlines.

-The BLS predicts there will be just 3% job growth for all photographers over the 2014-2024 decade, with an especially steep drop for newspaper photographers.
+The BLS predicts there will be just 6% job decline for all photographers over the 2018-2028 decade, with an especially steep drop for newspaper photographers.
 Photojournalism is a popular field and candidates face intense competition for jobs, according to the BLS.
 The increasing use of the Internet and digital photography means more people are posting their photos online for public use, which is cutting into opportunities for freelance photojournalists.